Country Profile: Germany

 Geography

-Germany is situated in Central Europe, bordered by the Baltic Sea and the North Sea, with land boundaries totaling 3,694 km.
-The country features a temperate marine climate characterized by cool, wet winters and summers.
-Its diverse terrain includes lowlands in the north, uplands in the center, and the Bavarian Alps in the south, with the highest point being Zugspitze at 2,963 m.
+Germany is strategically situated in Central Europe, bordered by the Baltic Sea and the North Sea, with land borders shared with nine countries.
+The country covers a total area of 357,022 sq km and features diverse terrain that includes lowlands to the north, uplands in the center, and the majestic Bavarian Alps in the south.
+Germany's climate is temperate and marine, characterized by cool, cloudy, wet winters and summers.

 People and Society